istar1978/rasa/docs/user-guide/installation.rst

     $ pip3 --version
     $ virtualenv --version

-If these packages are already installed, skip to the next step.
+If these packages are already installed, these commands should display version numbers for each step, and you can skip to the next step.

+Otherwise, proceed with the instructions below to install them.

 .. tabs::